elixir-uk/fellowship/pages/training_materials/course_materials/bioimage_metadata_course.md

 <br>

 Submitting your data to a repository is a good way to make the data FAIR.
 This will make it:

-Findable, as the data will be given specific identifiers Accessible, as the data will be available online, open and free where possible Interoperable, as the repository will often enforce the use of formalised, consistent language Reusable, as the data will be released under a license with detailed provenance
+* **Findable**, as the data will be given specific identifiers
+* **Accessible**, as the data will be available online, open and free where possible
+* **Interoperable**, as the repository will often enforce the use of formalised, consistent language
+* **Reusable**, as the data will be released under a license with detailed provenance